cmhong0228/332project/README.md

 Instructions for **connecting the cluster**, **generating data**, and **validating solutions** are detailed in the [Documentation](#how-to-run).

 ### 1. Build Project
-First, build the project on the machine where you want to run the application.
+First, build the project on the each machine (Master node, each Worker Node) where you want to run the application.

 1. Clone the repository to your desired directory.
    ```bash